When is the best time to start tutoring, and how should I plan the testing calendar?

 What are your Rates and Payment Options?

 We provide tutoring services at a range of rates to provide families with options to fit every budget.
-There are four rate levels: Staff, Lead Staff, Program Director, and Executive Director.
+There are multiple levels: Staff, Lead Staff, Specialist, Program Director, and Executive Director.

 Rates for off-site tutoring are +$5/hr more.